 SIX WAYS TO MAKE SWIM CHECKS SUCCESSFUL

 1. Test your troop in a pool.
-Anxiety often stems from swim checks in lakes or rivers where boys can’t see the bottom and worry about being touched by fish, snakes and other water creatures.
+Anxiety often stems from swim checks in lakes or rivers where Scouts can’t see the bottom and worry about being touched by fish, snakes and other water creatures.
 Eliminate this by conducting it in a YMCA or community swimming pool before coming to camp.
 Note that while swim checks may take place prior to camp, the aquatics director is expected to recheck any Scout or leader whose skills appear to be inconsistent with his classification.

-2. Have boys with water anxiety take the swim check in smaller groups of two or three, if possible, suggests clinical psychologist William Pollack, Ph.D., “to minimize the eyes watching, the fingers pointing, the possibility of embarrassment.”
+2. Have Scouts with water anxiety take the swim check in smaller groups of two or three, if possible, suggests clinical psychologist William Pollack, Ph.D., “to minimize the eyes watching, the fingers pointing, the possibility of embarrassment.”

 3. Arrive early at camp to allow your Scouts to blow off some steam after the drive and become comfortable with the new environment.
 Some Scoutmasters have been known to make their Scouts wear swim trunks under their uniforms on the drive to camp to save time in changing for the swim test.
 Not only is that uncomfortable, it keeps Scouts’ minds focused on something they might be anxious about.
 And the stress of rushing only creates more anxiety.

-4. Walk the boys to the waterfront or pool before the swim check to familiarize them with the environment and visualize what they’ll be doing, just as golf pros walk the course before a tournament.
+4. Walk the Scouts to the waterfront or pool before the swim check to familiarize them with the environment and visualize what they’ll be doing, just as golf pros walk the course before a tournament.

 5. Give Scouts a pep talk before the swim check.
 Explain the requirements and why it’s so important that they can demonstrate their ability to float and do a resting stroke.
 “Be upbeat and encouraging.
 Tell them, ‘Hey, not everyone passes, and that’s O.K.
 We’re here all week to work with you, and our goal is to help everyone become a better swimmer,’” says Dave Smith, an assistant Scoutmaster and camp aquatics director.